joolstorrentecalo/gitlab-foss/doc/administration/incoming_email.md

 Usually, the "To" field contains the email address of the primary receiver.
 However, it might not include the configured GitLab email address if:

-- The address is in the `BCC` field.
+- The address is in the "BCC" field.
 - The email was forwarded.

 The `Received` header can contain multiple email addresses.
 These are checked in the order that they appear.